idaholab/moose/modules/doc/content/getting_started/installation/hpc_install_moose.md

 echo $CC $CXX $FC $F90 $F77
 ```

-If nothing returns, or what does return does *not* include MPI naming conventions (`CC=gcc` and not
+If nothing returns, or what does return does *not* include MPI naming conventions (`$CC` is `gcc`
-`CC=mpicc` for example), you need to set them manually each and every time you load said
+and not `mpicc` like we need), you need to set them manually each and every time you load said
 environment:

 ```bash